greg7mdp/gdbf/doc/luigi.md

 - See `src/luigi.cpp` for implementation details
 - See `examples/luigi_example.cpp` for a comprehensive demonstration
 - See `examples/luigi_doc_examples.cpp` for all documentation examples (runnable)
-- See `src/gf.cpp` for real-world usage in the gf debugger frontend
+- See `src/gf.cpp` for real-world usage in the gdbf debugger frontend